Same-sex marriage in British Columbia: Marriage statistics

-In 2003, 735 same-sex marriages were performed in British Columbia.
+735 same-sex marriages were performed in British Columbia in 2003.
 Most were between persons who resided in the United States rather than in Canada.
 British Columbia has become a popular marriage destination for same-sex couples, and Vancouver was listed in the "Top 10 Gay Wedding Destinations" by Lonely Planet in 2014.

 The 2016 Canadian census showed that there were 11,230 same-sex couples living in British Columbia.

 Religious performance

+Several dioceses of the Anglican Church of Canada allow their clergy to bless and perform same-sex marriages.
 The Diocese of British Columbia has authorised its clergy to bless same-sex civil marriages since 2013.
 In autumn 2016, Bishop Logan McMenamie announced at a diocesan synod meeting that he will "move forward with the marriage of same-sex couples in the diocese".

-Following the passage of a resolution known as "A Word to the Church" by the synod of the Anglican Church of Canada in July 2019, allowing its dioceses to choose whether to perform same-sex marriages, the bishops of the Anglican Diocese of New Westminster and the Diocese of Kootenay announced that clergy would be permitted to officiate at same-sex marriages from 1 August 2019.
+Following the passage of a resolution known as "A Word to the Church" by the synod of the Anglican Church of Canada in July 2019, allowing its dioceses to choose whether to perform same-sex marriages, the bishops of the dioceses of New Westminster and Kootenay announced that clergy would be permitted to officiate at same-sex marriages from 1 August 2019.
 The measures include a freedom of conscience clause for clergy opposed to performing same-sex marriages.
 Pastoral arrangements are made if a same-sex couple wishes to marry in their home congregation and their priest has decided not to officiate at such marriages.
 The Territory of the People also allows its clergy to solemnise same-sex marriages.

-The Diocese of Caledonia, encompassing parts of northern British Columbia, does not perform same-sex marriages.
+On the other hand, the Diocese of Caledonia, encompassing parts of northern British Columbia, does not perform same-sex marriages.
 Its marriage canons state that "it shall be the duty of the officiating clergyman to ensure that Canon XXVII on Marriage in the Church enacted by the 23rd Session of the General Synod of the Anglican Church of Canada is followed in its entirety".

+Some other religious organisations also perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.
+In 2021, the Artisan Church left the Canadian Conference of Mennonite Brethren Churches due to the denomination's opposition to same-sex marriage.
+The congregation in Vancouver had decided to permit same-sex marriages, which proved highly controversial in the Mennonite Brethren denomination.

 Public opinion

-A June 12–July 6, 2003 Environics Research poll found a 53%–43% margin nationwide in favour of same-sex marriage.
+A June 12 – July 6, 2003 Environics Research poll found a 53%–43% margin nationwide in favour of same-sex marriage.
 The poll concluded that British Columbia had one of the highest levels of support in the country, but did not give a figure.

-A December 14–January 5, 2005 Environics Research poll found a 54%–43% margin nationwide in favour of same-sex marriage.
+A December 14 – January 5, 2005 Environics Research poll found a 54%–43% margin nationwide in favour of same-sex marriage.
 214 British Columbians were surveyed in the poll, and 60% of respondents said they were in favour of same-sex marriage, while 38% were opposed.